-Organizations need to prepare their apps for the migration—the data must be high quality and the technical dependencies mapped.
-Organizations should discover and assess their apps and environments while planning for migration.
+Organisations need to prepare their apps for the migration – the data must be high quality and the technical dependencies mapped.
+Organisations should discover and assess their apps and environments while planning for migration.

 Internal training issues

-App migration doesn't just impact the app itself—it impacts the people who build and use it.
-For that impact to be positive, organizations should invest in skill-building and training for how to use the new environment where the app lives as well as any new cloud-based tools and resources.
+App migration doesn't just impact the app itself – it impacts the people who build and use it.
+For that impact to be positive, organisations should invest in skill-building and training for how to use the new environment where the app lives as well as any new cloud-based tools and resources.

 App migration tools, services, and resources

-Migrating apps may seem daunting, but organizations that want to move their apps to the cloud don't have to do it on their own.
-Cloud providers and specialist partner organizations offer many assessment tools, methodologies, and programs designed to help organizations migrate their apps.
-For example, Microsoft Azure offers the following resources to help organizations begin migrating apps at their own pace:
+Migrating apps may seem daunting, but organisations that want to move their apps to the cloud don't have to do it on their own.
+Cloud providers and specialist partner organisations offer many assessment tools, methodologies and programmes designed to help organisations migrate their apps.
+For example, Microsoft Azure offers the following resources to help organisations begin migrating apps at their own pace:

 Tools and services

-Azure Migrate is central dashboard with specialized tools to help you plan, track, and implement app migration.
+Azure Migrate is central dashboard with specialised tools to help you plan, track and implement app migration.
 Find destinations for building or migrating apps, including: